 Youth refugees perform stories about how they grapple with identity, belief, and displacement from their homelands.
 Do our differences provide a point of conflict or are they part of a uniquely American experience?
 What does it mean to discover who you are in a place so different from where you came?
 This podcast asks us to look beyond the headlines and see the real people behind them.
 In March 2020, youth from the Refugee Empowerment Program were rehearsing a live storytelling performance with the Orpheum Theatre Group in Memphis, TN.
 But when the pandemic hit, their performance was postponed…until now.
 Meet Natasha, Kowsar, Solange, Eunice, Bertrand, Layla, Ache, Hibo, and Nasteho as they share their real-life stories in their own words.

-In From Where I Stand, the Orpheum Theatre Group undergoes deep collaboration with youth from a community or school organization who share their personal stories from their point of view.
-By collaborating in an artistic process, youth bring their individual perspectives together to create an original performance to share.
+In From Where I Stand, the Orpheum Theatre Group undergoes deep collaboration with participants from a community or school organization who share their personal stories from their point of view.
+By collaborating in an artistic process, participants bring their individual perspectives together to create an original performance to share.
 By providing youth a platform and resources, we seek to elevate stories in our community and encourage dialogue and transformation through the power of the arts.
 Learn More >

 In the Listen Up! program, participants collaborate in storytelling by making documentary films.
 Listen Up! engages participants from partnering organizations in a journey of self-discovery by using a variety of creative activities and artistic mediums.
 Listen Up! makes space for participants to speak openly, to listen deeply, to operate equipment, to perform post-production editing, and to create soundtrack recordings, exposing students to various aspects of filming, both on and off camera.
 Learn More >